snsnsns/snsnsns.github.io/_pages/formiddlebury.md

 After working in California, I took an art director position at Voice Media Group, which publishes newspapers and news sites in Miami, Denver, Phoenix, Houston, and Dallas.
 For the Dallas office (Dallas Observer), I ran the art department full time for three years and continue to support the company as a contract art director.

-Now, I'm looking for a position where I can grow beyond a contract role in a company and support a team.
-I'm looking for a position that relates to my community of Vermont.
+Now, I'm looking for a position where I can grow beyond a contract role.
+I'm looking for a position that reflects my Vermont community.
+I'm looking to work with a team to bring great ideas to life.
 I feel that the Middlebury College would be a good fit for these goals.

 Here is some current work from California State University that speaks to the variety of projects that I have taken on there: